nauam/Courses/docs/manual/user-management/user-mgmt.md

 ## Appendix

 ### Including Admin Users
-By default the QW Control admin user is not listed in the User Manager.
-There are some options available in `qwcontrol-config.properties` to configure whether admin accounts are available in this module.
-[They are documented here](/administration/configuration/config-file-reference.html#qwcontrol-config-properties) and prefixed with `qwcontrol.security.dblogin.`
+By default the Rundeck admin user is not listed in the User Manager.
+There are some options available in `rundeck-config.properties` to configure whether admin accounts are available in this module.
+[They are documented here](/administration/configuration/config-file-reference.html#rundeck-config-properties) and prefixed with `rundeck.security.dblogin.`